etesami/provider-ssh/README.md

 ### Script

-A `Script` object supports the following:
+A `Script` object supports the following types of scripts:

-- `initScript`: This script is executed for the first time and whenever the resource is detected as not existing, or the `statusCheckScript` returns an error.
+- `initScript`: This script is executed the first time and whenever the resource is detected as non-existent.
-- `statusCheckScript`: This script is executed to check the status after running the `initScript`.
+- `statusCheckScript`: This script is executed frequently to check the status of the resource.
+The exit status code should correspond to the following conditions:
+  - `Exit Status Code = 0`: The script executes successfully, and the resource is ready.
+  - `Exit Status Code = 1`: The script fails, and the resource is not ready.
+The `statusCheckScript` will be executed again when the request is requeued.
+  - `Exit Status Code = 100`: The resource does not exist on the remote machine.
+The `initScript` will be executed.
+  - `Exit Status Code = Any Other Value`: The resource is not ready yet, and the `statusCheckScript` will be executed again.
+- `updateScript`: This script is executed based on the exit status code of the `statusCheckScript`.
 - `cleanupScript`: This script is executed when the managed resource is deleted.

-When any of these scripts are executed, the `statusCode` field reflects the returned status code of the script execution.
 The `stdout` and `stderr` fields capture the standard output and standard error, respectively, of the last execution of the `statusCheckScript`.